Western Mutual Insurance Group: Company structure

-Management of the company is under the direction of president and chief executive officer Joe Crail, who has held these positions since 1974 and has been active in the insurance industry since 1971.
-The company is based in Irvine, California, with offices in Phoenix, AZ, Las Vegas, NV and San Antonio, TX, with claims adjusters located throughout the states in which business is written.
+Management of the company is under the direction of president and chief executive officer Joe Crail, who has held these positions since 1974.
+The company is based in Irvine, California, with offices in Phoenix, Arizona; Las Vegas, Nevada; and San Antonio, Texas; with claims adjusters located throughout the states in which business is written.

 Arizona Home Insurance Company

-Arizona Home Insurance Company has been writing direct homeowners, dwelling fire, earthquake, and allied lines insurance for preferred homeowners in the state of Arizona for more than 25 years.
+Arizona Home Insurance Company has been writing direct homeowners, dwelling fire, earthquake, and allied lines insurance for preferred homeowners in the state of Arizona for more than 30 years.
 While the company is part of the Western Mutual Insurance Group, Arizona Home Insurance writes only in Arizona, with an office in Scottsdale and claims adjusters employed throughout the state of Arizona.